University of Minnesota Administrative Policy

 Reason for Policy

-To implement Board of Regents Policy: Openness in Research (PDF).
+To implement Board of Regents Policy: Openness in Research.

 An open teaching and research environment is fundamental for the free exchange of ideas throughout the University community.
 Restrictions on who can work on a project and how the results can be disseminated violate this principle.
-They also may exclude the work from consideration as "fundamental research" in regard to export controls.
-However, there may be situations when the University must have flexibility to depart from this standard in order to serve a public interest.
-This policy clarifies the circumstances in which certain restrictions in a research agreement can be accepted by the University while still preserving the principle of open research.
-It also outlines the process for a researcher to use to request an exemption from this standard and provides guidance for University faculty and staff to use in evaluating these requests.
+They also may exclude the work from consideration as "fundamental research" with regard to export controls.
+However, there may be situations when the University must have flexibility to depart from this standard to serve a compelling public interest.
+This policy clarifies the circumstances in which certain restrictions in a research agreement can be accepted by the University while still preserving the principle of open research to the maximum extent feasible.
+It also outlines the process for a researcher to use to request an exception from this standard and provides guidance for University faculty and staff to use in evaluating these requests.

 Contacts